Tener/haskore-guide/doc/install.markdown

 Note 2: You get `cabal` binary after installing `cabal-install`.
 You can view all your installed packages using `ghc-pkg list`.
 Use `ghc-pkg help` to get more information on package management.

-Note 3: Super quick start on installing cabal packages
+Note 3: Super quick start on installing cabal packages (without `cabal-install` installed).
+This is the way to install `cabal-install` itself, and other packages that can't be installed using `cabal-install`.

 	-- system commands